The National Museum of Civil War Medicine Is Worth A Visit in 2023

 The owner of the building was both a furniture maker and undertaker, which somewhat explains the location.

 Many people don’t realize that the Civil War was a turning point in the history of medicine.
-In fact, many of the advancements made during the war still influence our modern medical practices today.
+One of the most important Civil War medical facts is that many of the advancements of our modern medical practices today were initiated during the American Civil War.

 - A structured ambulance system